 - 1 package (8 ounce/226 cream cheese cubed

 - ½ cup white sugar

 - 1 egg

-For the lemon layer, whisk together the ingredients.
+- For the lemon layer, whisk together all the ingredients by hand.
 Gently pour over the cream cheese layer, trying not to disturb it.
 Spread out the lemon in an even layer.

 - Return to the hot oven and bake for another 25 to 30 minutes, until the filling is just set in the center.

 - Cool at room temperature, then refrigerate uncovered to letthe filling set completely.
 This should be refrigerated at least 3 hours, but more time may be needed.